RoboCop 2: Plot

-RoboCop raids a construction site used by Cain's gang, but he is ambushed and dismembered, and the pieces dumped in front of the precinct.
-RoboCop is repaired, but Faxx intentionally reprograms him with more than 300 new directives that severely impede his ability to perform his duties so that her project can be selected.
+RoboCop raids a construction site used by Cain's gang, but he is ambushed and dismembered, and the pieces are dumped in front of the precinct.
+RoboCop is repaired, but Faxx intentionally reprograms him with more than 300 new directives that severely impede his ability to perform his duties, so that her project can be selected.
 RoboCop eventually clears these by shocking himself with a high-voltage transformer and rebooting his system.
 He rallies the police to assist in raiding Cain's hideout.
 After a battle and chase, Cain is wounded, arrested, and falls into a coma.
 Hob escapes and takes control of his empire.

 Believing she can control Cain via his Nuke addiction, Faxx selects him for the RoboCop 2 project and disconnects his life support.
 His brain is removed and implanted in a new cyborg body.
 Hob contacts the mayor and offers to cover the city's debt to OCP in exchange for leniency towards their drugs syndicate.
 OCP sends RoboCop 2 to stop the deal.
 At the meeting, RoboCop 2 kills everyone present except for the mayor, who escapes alive, and Hob.
-RoboCop arrives and is told by a fatally wounded Hob that Cain is now Robocop 2 and was responsible for the killings.
+RoboCop arrives and is told by a fatally wounded Hob that Cain is now RoboCop 2 and was responsible for the killings.

 At an unveiling ceremony for RoboCop 2 and Delta City, RoboCop 2 goes out of control and berserk when the OCP chairman holds up a canister of Nuke.
-RoboCop arrives and, along with the police, ineffectually battles RoboCop 2 as it attacks civilians.
-Lewis uses an Armored Car and Nuke to distract it, while RoboCop climbs on its back, rips out its brain, and smashes it on the street, deactivating the machine.
+RoboCop arrives, and along with the police, ineffectually battles RoboCop 2 as it attacks civilians.
+Lewis uses an armored car and Nuke to distract it, while RoboCop climbs on its back, rips out its brain, and smashes it on the street, deactivating the machine.
 The OCP chairman uses Faxx as the scapegoat for the failure of RoboCop 2 and for the civilian and police casualties it caused.
-Lewis complains that OCP will once again avoid accountability, but RoboCop insists they must be patient because "we're only human".
+Lewis complains that OCP will once again avoid accountability, but RoboCop insists they must be patient because, "we're only human".